AChep/AcDisplay/README.md

 *AcDisplay is a new way of handling notifications in Android.*

 It will let you know about new notifications by showing a minimal, beautiful screen, allowing you to open them directly from the lock screen.
-And if you want to see what\'s going on, you can simply take your phone out of your pocket to view all the latest notifications, in a similarly pleasing and minimalistic manner.
+And if you want to see what's going on, you can simply take your phone out of your pocket to view all the latest notifications, in a similarly pleasing and minimalistic manner.

 **[Join app's community on Google Play](https://plus.google.com/u/0/communities/102085470313050914854)**